msbukal/msbukal.github.io/notes.md

 Quality gets better as terms go by.
 Most of my classes are not in the correct term students take them.
+My CAV is currently 86.4%

-Most of the notes are structured with a TOC at the beginning, the good copy notes for Week n followed by the rough copy notes for Week n (n rough).
+#### Most of the notes are structured with a TOC at the beginning, the good copy notes for Week n followed by the rough copy notes for Week n (n rough).

-This can get confusing in the .pdf files as the headers aren't so easy to follow.
+#### This can get confusing in the .pdf files as the headers aren't so easy to follow.
-Therefore, you can either access all notes for a term using the direct (always up-to-date) link or using the .one downloads.
+#### Therefore, you can either access all notes for a term using the direct link (RECOMMENDED) or using the .one downloads but these are .zip as they are VERY large.

-#### NOTE: Links to .one and .pdf files are on Google Drive due to file size.
+NOTE: Links to .one and .pdf files are on Google Drive due to file size.
 The entire folder can be found [here](https://drive.google.com/open?id=1MABCjZaeFcJ6w1BYGX2hWr00i9tJDBRp)

-#### Due to the large file size, they have to be downloaded.
+Due to the large file size, they have to be downloaded.
 Use direct links to avoid this if you don't trust it.

+*****

 ### 1A - Fall 2015